Vchitect/VBench/vbench2_beta_long/README.md

 ```

-**Note: The two video splitting steps has been integrated into `VBench-Long` for automatic execution, so users do not need to manually perform this processing in advance.**
+**Note: The two video splitting steps have been integrated into `VBench-Long` for automatic execution, so users do not need to manually perform this processing in advance.**

 ## 2. Slow-Fast Approach to Evaluate Temporal Consistency
 <!-- Considering the characteristics of the consistency dimensions such as `subject_consistency` and `background_consistency`, it is clearly unreasonable to evaluate consistency dimensions only in fixed-length short video clips.
 Therefore, we introduce Slow-Fast Evaluation Method.  -->